gtokusum/HK-Hotel-Effectiveness/README.md

 Future Implementation:\
 Error Handeling - simple version added 3/14/2023\
-Streamline building of script - Include initialization set up and automatically create .exe\
+Streamline building of script - Include initialization set up and automatically create .exe file\
 Create more visual pleasing GUI\
 Automatically input into Hotel Effectiveness - Will use broweser automater.
 Will most likely need to install web driver for this.
-Will need to figure out password storage.
-Maybe able to implement chrome password manager.\
+Will need to figure out password storage solution.\
 Fully automate script on server like Raspberry Pi - will need HE and HMS API and will run on a timer.
 Could put in updater that checks github regularly and installs updates.
 Will keep backup of 2 previous version.

 ## Dependecies